 Haemodialysis, CAPD, and the role of GPs in the treatment of CRF: Dr. Umesh Khanna

-Dr. Umesh Khanna, a senior Nephrologist provides tips for general practitioners for the treatment of Chronic Renal Failure, construction of an AV fistula, Haemodialysis, and CAPD for CKD patients.
+In the Sunday Series today we bring to you an article from the archives where a noted expert, Dr. Umesh Khanna provides tips for general practitioners for the treatment of Chronic Renal Failure, construction of an AV fistula, Haemodialysis, and CAPD for CKD patients.

 Treatment of complications of Chronic Renal Failure (CRF)

 - Injection Erythropoietin available as 2000, 3000, 4000, 5000 & 10,000 units given as subcutaneous injection thrice a week (approximately 100 units/kg)